alt-chill/cargo-vendor-checksum/README.md

 # cargo-vendor-checksum
 It is a tool for updating checksum files in vendor directories.
-After modifying files, e.g. then patching sources for building packages.
+After modifying files, e.g. when patching sources for building packages.

 ## Examples
 If you already in the package catalog.
 Run the following command to update